graphics32/graphics32/README.md

+# Graphics32 for CrossVcl
+This fork has modification which allow to use Graphics32 together with CrossVcl (http://www.crossvcl.com) to build VCL application dfor macOS and Linux using Delphi.

 # Graphics32
 Graphics32 is a graphics library for Delphi and Lazarus.
 Optimized for 32-bit pixel formats, it provides fast operations with pixels and graphic primitives.
 In most cases Graphics32 considerably outperforms the standard TBitmap/TCanvas methods.